data4goodlab/ScienceDynamics/README.md

 # ScienceDynamics (Beta)

-The packge supports parsing and extraing data form bibliomeric datasets namely:
+The package supports parsing and extracting data from bibliometric datasets namely:
 1. Microsoft Academics
 2. Aminer
 3. Scimagojr

-This packge is an  imporved version of the code used in [Over-optimization of academic publishing metrics: observing Goodhart’s Law in action](https://academic.oup.com/gigascience/article/8/6/giz053/5506490)
+This package is an improved version of the code used in [Over-optimization of academic publishing metrics: observing Goodhart’s Law in action](https://academic.oup.com/gigascience/article/8/6/giz053/5506490).
-The buidling of the datasetes may take in total several hours and requires at least 450GB of free sapace on the hardrive.
-We suggest using a  memory intensive server for the computions (we used a server with 1TB RAM).
+The building of the datasets may take in total several hours and requires at least 450GB of free space on the hard drive.
+We suggest using a memory-intensive server for the computations (we used a server with 1TB RAM).

 ## Coronavirus
-Before runing the coronavirus notebooks first run Data Preprocessing.ipynb to download and buikd the data.
+Before running the coronavirus notebooks first run Data Preprocessing.ipynb to download and build the data.

 ## Instalation
 To run on Windows WSL is required.